Damlrca/lab3-ArithmExpr/README.md

 - constant real number

 **Name**:
-- a string of  letters and the symbol `_` and numbers.
+- a string of Latin letters and the symbol `_` and numbers.
 First character is a Latin letter or the symbol `_`

 **End**:
 - `\n`